 To develop the complex new skills that this century demands, we need to be capable of implementing this learning equation:

 “Formal Education + Self-Directed Learning Experiments = Successful Personal and Professional Development”

 TLO’s 21st Century Learning Resource Center

-Over time, this 21st Century Learning Resources section will begin to explore and discuss all the issues that are associated with Experiential and Transformational Learning, as well as the techniques and tools that Self-Directed Neuroplasticity brings to the table.
-In particular, we'll be exploring how you can integrate experiential learning and transformations learning together, and what developments emerge when you do.
-Finally, it's clear that recent developments in the "Biopsychosocial Development" field -- which advocates a dialectical perspective emphasizing the interconnectedness of an individual and his or her context -- are going to dramatically change what we know about how adult learning evolves.
-As well as how we should go about encouraging and supporting this kind of bidirectional development.
+Over time, TLO’s 21st Century Learning Resources Center will explore and discuss a number of issues that are associated with this Front End/Back End approach to learning.
+Experiential learning will be one focus.
+Another will be transformational learning.
+We’ll look closely at the techniques and tools that Self-Directed Learning and Self-Directed Neuroplasticity bring to the table.
+In particular, we'll explore how you can integrate experiential learning and transformations learning together, and what developments emerge when you do.
+Finally, it's clear that recent developments in what’s now being called the Biopsychosocial Development field, which emphasizes the interconnectedness of an individual and his or her context, need some attention.
+Each and all of these are going to dramatically change what we know about how adult learning evolves, as well as how we should go about encouraging and supporting this kind of bidirectional development.
 If you have comments, requests, or questions related to anything that's piqued your interest, please reach out.